 FPGA Verification Effort Trends

-This blog is a continuation of a series of blogs related to the 2014 Wilson Research Group Functional Verification Study (click here).
+This blog is a continuation of a series of blogs related to the 2016 Wilson Research Group Functional Verification Study (click here).
 In my previous blog (click here), I focused on FPGA design trends.
-In this blog, I present findings from our study related to the effort spent in verification.
+In this blog, I am updating my original 2014 blog with the findings from our new study related to the effort spent in verification.

 Directly asking study participants how much effort they spend in verification will not work.
 The reason is that it’s hard to find a paper or article on verification that doesn’t start with the phrase: “Seventy percent of a project’s effort is spent in verification…” In other words, the industry is already biased to respond with this effort value.
 Yet, there are really no creditable references to quantify this value.